facebook/relay/website/docs/guides/persisted-queries.md

 }
 ```

-Specifiying `persistConfig` in the config will do the folling:
+Specifiying `persistConfig` in the config will do the following:

 1. It converts all query and mutation operation texts to md5 hashes.